ryanwiemer/cal-factor/README.md

 # README
-A simple app for calculating the Cal Factor to assist in calibrating Medtronic MiniMed insulin pumps and CGM sensors.
+A simple web app to help calibrate Medtronic MiniMed insulin pumps and CGM sensors.